mopore/jni-home-automate-shared/README.md

 # Release History

 ## v1.7.0 (Untagged)
+- Wait up to 20 minutes for MQTT connection on init.
 - Refactor and document initFrame method.
 - Enhance error handling on exit and reset.